elis-elis/AR_practice/README.md

 ✔️ Hand & Finger Tracking ✋

-✔️ Draw with Index or Middle Finger 🖌️
+✔️ Draw with Index Finger🖌️

 ✔️ Eraser Mode (Two Fingers Close Together) 🧽

 ✔️ Clear Canvas with 'C' Key 🔄

+✔️ Color Switching with 'N' Key 🎨

 ----
 🚀 How It Works :

 - Move your index finger to draw in green.

-- Move your middle finger to draw in pink.
+- The drawing color changes when you press 'n' (cycle through preset colors).

-- Touch both fingers together to erase.
+- Touch your index and middle fingers together to erase.

 - Press 'C' to clear the canvas.

 - Press 'Q' to exit the app.

+You’ll also see helpful on-screen cues like "erasing" or "drawing" based on your hand gestures.

 ----